raigueljr/SteamGirdling_Times/README.md

 #### To recreate my results, you will need a directory containing all three of these folders.
 The exploratory markdown file contains relatively unorganized code where I originally determined which data to use, what types of models I needed, etc.  The final 	analysis markdown file contains the code for the best models and the figures and statistics I will be using for my paper.

   If you only run the final analysis file, please be aware that the mass corrected absorbance was decided to be unusable because of unreliability of the scale used.

+### Acknowledgements
+Coauthors of this research include Dr Bridget Piculell, Dr. Seth Pritchard, and Dr. Allan Strand.
+Thanks to Dr. Daniel McGlinn for help with this analysis and to Dr. Courtney Murren for making her lab available for massing samples.